Anti-Mexican sentiment: 1950s–1960s

-In many counties in the southwestern United States, Mexican Americans were not selected as jurors in court cases that involved a Mexican American defendant.
+In many counties in the southwestern United States, Mexicans were not selected as jurors in court cases that involved Mexican defendants.
 In 1954, Pete Hernandez, an agricultural worker, was indicted of murder by a jury that was all non-Hispanic white in Jackson County, Texas.
-Hernandez believed that the jury could not be impartial unless members of other races were allowed on the jury-selecting committees and noted a Mexican American had not been on a jury for more than 25 years in that particular county.
+Hernandez believed that the jury could not be impartial unless members of other races were allowed on the jury-selecting committees and noted a Mexican had not been on a jury for more than 25 years in that particular county.
 Hernandez and his lawyers decided to take the case to the US Supreme Court.
 The Hernandez v.
-Texas ruling declared that Mexican Americans and other cultural groups in the United States are entitled to equal protection under the Fourteenth Amendment of the US Constitution.
+Texas ruling declared that illegal Mexicans and other cultural groups in the United States are entitled to equal protection under the Fourteenth Amendment of the US Constitution.

-Many organizations, businesses, and homeowners associations had official policies to exclude Mexican Americans.
-In many areas across the Southwest, Mexican Americans lived in separate residential areas because of laws and real estate company policies.
+Many organizations, businesses, and homeowners associations had official policies to exclude Mexicans.
+In many areas across the Southwest, Mexicans lived in separate residential areas because of laws and real estate company policies.
 The group of laws and policies, known as redlining, lasted until the 1950s and fell under the concept of official segregation.